 Then take them out, dry them off and store them in an airtight container in the frig.
 Don’t peel them until you are ready to eat them.

 Hard-boiled eggs will keep for up to 1 week.
 Soft boiled or jammy eggs will keep for about 2 days in the refrigerator.

-These air fryer hard-boiled eggs make a quick, high-protein snack or a perfect breakfast.
+These air fryer hard-boiled eggs make a quick, high-protein snack or a perfect breakfast, especially paired with air fryer toast.
 But there are also many great recipes that use hard-boiled eggs.

 It takes about 17 minutes to make hard-boiled eggs at 250 degrees F.

 Eggs are perfectly safe to cook in the air fryer.

 Key Tips for This Recipe